ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 ## 🎉 Conclusion

 I hope this was informative enough to get rolling.
-If you were successful in following this entire guide, you now have the ability to deploy powerful IPFS apps that run entirely in the browser, and leverage decentralised p2p whenever you can!
+If you were successful in following this entire guide, you now have the ability to deploy powerful IPFS apps that run entirely in the browser, and leverage decentralized p2p whenever you can!
 I've selected some helpful resources and shared them below for further reading:

 * [js-ipfs/docs/BROWSERS.md](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md)
 * [js-ipfs/docs/CONFIG.md](https://github.com/ipfs/js-ipfs/blob/master/docs/CONFIG.md)